 Another option is Get Backup Pro, a Mac app that makes backing up files a snap.
 We like Get Backup Pro because it keeps files stored locally to your Mac, but also has the ability to zip folders to reduce the amount of storage you use.
 If you like, those zipped backups can also be copied or moved to the cloud storage container of your choosing.

 Folders can also be synced to another Mac if you’d rather have a more local backup for your backups!
 It’s also possible to take your backups and create a bootable clone of your Mac’s disk for the most thorough backup imaginable.
 Also, check out how to backup iPhone to mac.

-How to get deleted photos back using Finder on macOS Catalina 10.15 and macOS Big Sur 11
+How to get deleted photos back using Finder on macOS Catalina 10.15 and later

-FInder is your Mac’s default location for managing folders and files on your Mac.
-It can also be used to locate and restore files or photos.
+Finder is your Mac’s default location for managing folders and files.
+If you regularly back up your iPhone, Finder can also be used to locate and restore photos on macOS 10.15 and later:

 The best advice is to be careful about the images you delete so you don’t have to go searching for them anyway.
 Even when you’re careful, photos are deleted.
 Sometimes you select a ton of images at once and errantly select one you want to keep – or maybe you thought it was a different picture altogether.
 Maybe you just decided you wanted to keep it after deletion.

 Whatever your reasoning, Photos’ 30-day purgatory is handy.
 It can probably serve most of your recovery needs, but we still advocate for having images backed up to an external drive or cloud storage.
 This is particularly easy when you manage your photos well and can simply drag a Photos folder onto the desktop, and then into the storage option of your choice.